medi-torimorta/farmers-attributes/README.md

 ## Integration
 ### Farmer's Delight
 **zesty_culinary**
-works with skillets, cooking pots.
+Works with skillets and cooking pots.
 The skillet will apply the Appetite effect in an a radius like the campfire.
 The food blocks from Farmer's Delight (e.g. stuffed pumpkin) are included in the delicious_smelling_blocks tag by default.